The best hotels in Brussels

 Brussels luxury is understated compared to Paris or London.
 You're paying for history, location, and genuine service, not a rooftop pool.
 If you want a splash-out stay and Grand Place is sold out, Pillows Grand Boutique Hotel on Place Rouppe punches well above its price at $135-210/night.

-Brussels's best neighborhoods
+Brussels's best hotel regions

 Start with the Grand Place or City Centre area if it's your first time.
 You're within 10 minutes of everything that matters, and you won't waste half your day on the metro.